treeverse/lakeFS/docs/understand/model.md

 Using commits, you can view a [repository](#repository) at a certain point in its history and you're guaranteed that the data you see is exactly as it was at the point of committing it.

-These commits are immutable "checkpoints" containing all contents of a repository at a given point in time.
-This is very similar to commits in Git.
+These commits are immutable "checkpoints" containing all contents of a repository at a given point in the repository's history.

 Each commit contains metadata - the committer, timestamp, a commit message, as well as arbitrary key/value pairs you can choose to add.